sandeepkasaragod/workshop_temp/conda_envionment.md

 This is nicely bundled up for us in a conda environment!

 # 2 Creating workshop directory
-Create a directory/folder named "workshop_dir" in the home directory and locate yourself to workshop_dir.
+Create a directory named "workshop_dir" in the home directory and locate yourself to workshop_dir.

 ``` shell